-Use a certificate signed by a trusted authority
+Use a trusted certificate

-- The security certificate presented by this website was not issued by a trusted certificate authority."
+- The security certificate presented by this website was not issued by a trusted certificate authority

-- signed by a commercial certificate authority (CA) that is recognized by all popular web browsers.
+- certificates signed by a commercial certificate authority (CA) that is recognized by all popular web browsers.
 A complete list is in Windows under Control Panel > Internet Options > Content > Certificates > Trusted Root Certification Authorities.

-- created by an organization that operates its own certificate authority that is recognized by their users' web browsers by way of a root certificate that is installed into all users' web browsers.
+- certificates created by an organization that operates its own certificate authority that is recognized by their users' web browsers by way of a root certificate that is installed into all users' web browsers.

-- Use an existing trusted SSL certificate specifically for PaperCut NG/MF
+- Use an existing trusted PaperCut NG/MFcertificate

-- Use an existing IIS certificate
+- Use an existing trusted IIS certificate

 This is a technically complex area and there is an assumed level of experience with SSL certificates in general.